-Students enrolling for Certificate Level-One programs of one year or less (42 or fewer semester credit hours or the equivalent) must be tested for reading, writing, and mathematics skills.
-Placement tests that can be used are the THEA, THEA "Quick" and/or ACCUPLACER.
+Students enrolling for Certificate Level-One programs of one year or less (42 or fewer semester credit hours or the equivalent) must be assessed for reading, writing, and mathematics skills.
+Placement tests that can be used are the ACCUPLACER, and/or THEA at STC.

-Students pursuing associate and/or bachelor's degrees who do not pass the THEA, THEA "Quick" ACT, or the SAT or meet the requirements, must participate in the appropriate prerequisite course(s) before being allowed to enroll in college-level courses.
+Students pursuing associate and/or bachelor's degrees who do not pass the ACCUPLACER, THEA, ACT, or the SAT or meet the requirements, must participate in the appropriate prerequisite course(s) before being allowed to enroll in college-level courses.

-TAKING AND PASSING AN ASSESSMENT EXAMINATION
+TAKING AN ALTERNATIVE ASSESSMENT EXAMINATION TO FULFILL STC PLACEMENT STANDARDS